-Now is the time for you and opposing counsel to file opening motions with the court, if you have any.
+Now is the time for you and opposing counsel to file motions with the court, if you have any.
 A "motion" is a legal document that asks the court to do or decide something-for instance, to waive your filing fee or give you more time to submit a document.

-Here, we describe a few motions that you might make at the beginning of your case.
+This section describes several motions that you might make at the beginning of your case.

-Motion to Proceed in Forma Pauperis
+Motion to Proceed in Forma Pauperis (IFP)

 This motion asks the court to waive your filing fee.
 "In forma pauperis" is Latin for "in the form of a pauper," which simply means that you don't have enough money to pay.
-The motion form includes information about your finances and a sworn statement that you don't have enough money or other assets to pay the fee.
-You can find a blank copy of the form, called "Motion and Affidavit for Permission to Proceed in Forma Pauperis (Form 4)," at the end of this guide.
-In addition, be sure to follow the instructions in "How to Write and File Motions," below.
+The motion form includes information about your finances and a sworn statement that you can't afford the fee.